Upgrade Notes for FileCloud 23.1 or Later

 FC Push Service Configuration

 In FileCloud version 23.1, a Push service has been added to allow clients (in particular, FileCloud Desktop) to receive server-initiated notifications (for example, file upload, share).
-Upgrading to FileCloud 23.1 or higher on systems running with MongoDB replica set or standalone MongoDB require the push service env file to be updated based on the MongoDB configuration.
+Upgrading to FileCloud 23.1 or higher on systems running with MongoDB replica set or standalone MongoDB requires the push service env file to be updated based on the MongoDB configuration.

 To configure the Push service in Linux: